DonSchenck/NetOnLinuxBook/README.md

-To accompany the book "Transitioning to .NET on Linux"
+## To accompany the book "Transitioning to .NET Core on Red Hat Enterprise Linux"